+To provide a practically affordable solution for broadband maritime communications, an efficient hybrid satellite-terrestrial MCN is urgently required to combine the advantage of satellites' wide coverage with shore-based systems' high capacity.
+It is believed that an arm-hand-like network architecture is beneficial to cover the widely but sparsely distributed maritime mobile terminals.
+In this framework, satellites and shore-based systems provide backhauls for dynamic global coverage (like the arms), while ship-to-ship interconnections and unmanned aerial vehicles (UAVs) can be exploited for enhancing local coverage (like the hands) \cite{p1507}.
+However, different from terrestrial cellular networks, the MCN still faces many challenges due to the complicated electromagnetic propagation environment, network topology patterns, and service demands from mission-critical applications \cite{p304}--\cite{p1028}:

-Compared with the terrestrial environment, the atmosphere over the sea surface is unevenly distributed due to the large amount of seawater evaporation.
-Shore-to-ship and ship-to-ship communications are much more susceptible to both sea surface conditions such as tidal waves, and atmospheric conditions, such as temperature, humidity, and wind speed.
-Besides, the height and the angle of ship-borne antennas vary rapidly with the ocean waves.
-The fading of maritime channels is particularly sensitive to parameters, such as antenna height and angle, which may cause frequent link interruption.
-Therefore, the transmission efficiency in maritime scenarios is often low, due to these complex time-varying factors.
+$\cdot$ \emph{Transmission efficiency:} Compared with the terrestrial environment, the atmosphere over the sea surface is unevenly distributed due to the large amount of seawater evaporation.
+Shore-to-ship and ship-to-ship communications are very vulnerable to both sea surface conditions, such as tidal waves, and atmospheric conditions, such as temperature, humidity, and wind speed.
+In addition, the height and the angle of ship-borne antennas vary greatly with the ocean waves.
+Thus, the fading channel is particularly sensitive to parameters, such as antenna height and angle, which may cause frequent link interruption.
+Therefore, the transmission efficiency in these applications is often low, due to these complicated time-varying factors.

-Satellite communications are less susceptible to maritime environment than shore/ship-to-ship communications.
-The integration of satellite and terrestrial systems can improve communication reliability and expand the coverage of MCNs.
-However, due to the limited onshore BS sites, and the strong mobility of the ship-borne BSs, aerial BSs, and low-earth orbit (LEO) satellites, the topology of the hybrid satellite-terrestrial MCN is highly irregular.
-There always exist blind zones in the planned coverage area.
-Besides, when a BS covers remote users with high power, it will generate strong co-channel interference to the nearby users served by neighboring BSs.
-The coverage performance of MCNs is still restricted by the existence of blind zones and areas suffering from severe interference.
+$\cdot$ \emph{Coverage performance:} In a terrestrial network, it is possible to increase the broadband coverage by installing more BSs.
+However, in an MCN, the available BS sites are very limited.
+Due to the limited onshore BS sites and the strong mobility of the ship-borne BSs, aerial BSs, and low-earth orbit (LEO) satellites, the topology of the hybrid satellite-terrestrial MCN is highly dynamic and irregular.
+Blind zones always exist in the planned coverage area.
+Additionally, if the BS covers remote users using high power, it will generate strong co-channel interference to the users served by neighbouring BSs.
+The coverage performance of MCNs is thus restricted by blind zones and areas with severe interference.